What Is Osteoporosis?

 Osteoporosis At A Glance

-- Bone mass (bone density) reaches its peak around age 25, and decreases after age 35 years and decreases more rapidly in women after menopause.
+- Bone mass (bone density) reaches its peak between the sages of 25 and 30, and decreases after the age of 40 and decreases more rapidly in women after menopause.

 - Risk factors for osteoporosis include genetics, lack of exercise, lack of calcium and vitamin D, cigarette smoking, excessive alcohol consumption, and family history of osteoporosis.

 - People with osteoporosis may have no symptoms until bone fractures occur.

 - Treatments for osteoporosis include prescription osteoporosis medications, quitting smoking, and getting appropriate exercise, calcium, and vitamin D.